Did a Truck Rear End You?

 Liability for a Rear-end Truck Crash

 Truck accidents often are caused by a combination of factors.
 Determining liability can be complicated.
 Truck drivers are expected to maintain a safe following distance and anticipate hazards.
-Your Missouri 18 wheeler accident attorney may establish fault on the part of the trucker if, for example, he or she failed to allow enough room between his or her truck and the vehicle ahead, was speeding or was driving while distracted, for example, from a cell phone and did not notice that the vehicle ahead of them was stopping.
+Your Missouri 18 wheeler accident attorney may establish fault on the part of the trucker if, for example, he or she failed to allow enough room between his or her truck and the vehicle ahead, was speeding, driving too fast or was driving while distracted, for example, from a cell phone and did not notice that the vehicle ahead of them was slowing or stopping.

 Under the law in some states rear-end accidents can be considered the fault of the driver of the striking vehicle.
 For example, Missouri law recognizes a “rear-end collision doctrine”.
 Under this rule if you are on a part of the road where you should be and a vehicle behind you rear ends you then generally, in the first instance, the driver who rear-ended you is considered to be at fault.
 Part of the reason for this rule is that the driver behind should have better view of what is ahead and should be better able to explain why the vehicle crashed than the driver of the vehicle which was rear-ended.